msizafrans/Deploy-Static-Website-on-AWS/README.md

 4. Then access the website in a browser using the unique CloudFront endpoint.

 # Topics Covered:
-S3 bucket creation
+S3 bucket creation,
-S3 bucket configuration
+S3 bucket configuration,
-Website distribution via CloudFront
+Website distribution via CloudFront,
 Access website via web browser